Agathokakological Nincompoop Monk

 Dr. Ist: Yes.

-Gregory: I was walking in the rain behind a middle-aged man without an umbrella who was tirelessly looking back at me and my umbrella every fifth step.
-The rain was merciless toward this man.
-He was trying to figure out my intentions while struggling to leave me far behind.
+Gregory: I was walking in the rain behind a middle-aged man without an umbrella, who kept glancing back at me and my umbrella every few steps.
+The rain was merciless toward him.
+He seemed to be trying to figure out my intentions while struggling to stay ahead.

 Dr. Ist: Were you running after him?

 Gregory: No, but we were both walking fast.
-I wanted to get to the bus station as quickly as possible because of my now broken umbrella.
+I hurried to the bus station because my umbrella had given out.

-Dr. Ist: Hm, the wind is peculiarly vicious today.
+Dr. Ist: Hm, the wind is relentless today.

-Gregory: He turned toward me and stared at me—motionless.
-There was no one else around on that narrow street.
-I became aware of his stare as I was about to pass him by.
-He abruptly grabbed my jacket from the chest with both hands as I was about to leave him behind.
-I was startled.
+Gregory: At some point, he stopped, turned toward me, and stared—motionless.
+There was no one else on that narrow street.
+I became aware of his stare just as I was about to pass him.
+He abruptly grabbed my jacket by the chest with both hands and shouted at me, “Stop—

 Dr. Ist: Gregory, are you okay?

-Gregory: My IBS symptoms were acting up, but otherwise, I was calm.
+Gregory: My IBS flared up, but oddly, I felt calm.

 Dr. Ist: Mhm.

-Gregory: He shouted at me: “Stop following me!
+Gregory: He shouted at me, “Stop following me!
 Stop following me!”
-I told him I was not following him—I was hastily heading toward the bus station.
+I told him I was not following him—I was hastily heading to the bus station.
 He didn’t believe me.
-His right hand let go of my jacket and formed a loaded fist.
-As he was about to alter my sleep cycle, I hugged him.
+His right hand released my jacket and formed a loaded fist, ready to alter my sleep cycle.
+I hugged him.
 I hugged him tightly.
 With his hands unweighted below his waist, he began to weep.

 Dr. Ist: Did you write this down on your way here?